New Kid on the Block: Production

 The episode was written by Conan O'Brien and directed by Wes Archer.
 The episode's original subplot was intended to include American actor and comedian Don Rickles as a guest star presenting a comedy show and Homer laughing excessively at his jokes, until Rickles ridicules him.
 The pair were intended to start fighting and end up having to go to court.
 Despite O'Brien and other production staff being sure that Rickles would appear in the episode, he was reportedly upset by the concept of the storyline, as he did not wish to be portrayed as a "mean guy".

 When attending a Fox Broadcasting Company publicity event in New York City with Rupert Murdoch, show producer Matt Groening was introduced by Murdoch to Rickles.
 Rickles began shouting at Groening, accusing him of spying on his Las Vegas act and using material from that for the episode.
 The cast actually had been receiving recordings from Rickles from the 1950s to use as ideas on how to get the style for his animatic portrayal.
 Another side story the writers produced was for Homer to become an outstanding barber and hair dresser, but this was not used until the season 22 episode "Homer Scissorhands".

 "New Kid on the Block" features first time appearances from Laura Powers, Ruth Powers, and The Sea Captain.
 Hank Azaria based the Sea Captain's voice on that of actor Robert Newton.

 Cultural references

-The title is a standard phrase, but also plays on the name of a boy band, New Kids on the Block.
-The courtroom scene in which numerous sacks of letters to Santa Claus are delivered to court is a parody of the 1947 film Miracle on 34th Street.
-Hunks, the game show Homer is watching at the beginning of the episode, is a parody of Studs.
-The music playing while the moose eats the Simpsons' garbage is a reference to the TV show Northern Exposure.